-- They consider that sexual harassment has occurred, in which case the matter may be dealt with as a case of possible misconduct or gross misconduct under our disciplinary procedure. - They consider that sexual harassment has occurred, but the evidence shows that it was inadvertent or unintentional, in which case the "perpetrator" may be offered support and training to allow them the opportunity to modify their behaviour. - Less formal action is appropriate, but some form of mediation or counselling is required for one or both parties. - Any short-term or long-term relocation, change in duties or reporting structure are required.
+- They consider that bullying / harassment / victimisation has occurred, in which case the matter may be dealt with as a case of possible misconduct or gross misconduct under our disciplinary procedure. - They consider that bullying / harassment / victimisation has occurred but the evidence shows that it was inadvertent or unintentional, in which case the "perpetrator" may be offered support and training to allow them the opportunity to modify their behaviour. - Less formal action is appropriate but some form of mediation or counselling is required for one or both parties. - Any short-term or long-term relocation, change in duties or reporting structure are required.
 Any changes should not be at the detriment to any parties concerned